 In terms of global competition, where do you see the future of the dental laser industry heading and how well is Fotona positioned for the future?
 Dr. Lukac: We are aware that Fotona is not the only company that has recognized the great potential of laser technology in medicine and dentistry.
 There are several approaches to the ever-increasing global competition in the laser industry, one of which is consolidation.
 Fotona has been following a different approach, which is based on a disciplined focus on the highest performing laser technologies, and an almost fanatical commitment to the quality and reliability of our products.
-It is our strategic decision to work globally through a network of independent regional distributors, and presently there is virtually no country where Fotona is not represented.
-We consider our distributors to be a very important part of Fotona.
-This view is best described by our slogan, "One Family, Together."
-Our belief is that dental practitioners around the world will be as excited as we are with the recent technological breakthroughs in laser dentistry.
+J. Jones: Our belief is that dental practitioners around the world will be as excited as we are with the recent technological breakthroughs in laser dentistry.
 Modern dentistry without a laser is simply not modern dentistry.
 With Fotona's LightWalker system, every dentist can finally "walk the light".
-X-RUNNERTM: ADVANCED HANDPIECE TECHNOLOGY In 2013, Fotona is introducing a major breakthrough in laser dentistry, a digitally controlled handpiece for dental lasers with instantly adjustable spot size and shape.
-The new X-RunnerTM handpiece adds to the precision of laser treatments by helping the practitioner to guide the laser beam swiftly and accurately across the surface of treated tissues.
+X-RUNNER®: ADVANCED HANDPIECE TECHNOLOGY In 2013, Fotona introduced a major breakthrough in laser dentistry, a digitally controlled handpiece for dental lasers with instantly adjustable spot size and shape.
+The new X-Runner® handpiece adds to the precision of laser treatments by helping the practitioner to guide the laser beam swiftly and accurately across the surface of treated tissues.
 What makes it very unique and practical is that by pressing a button on the screen, the size and shape of the treatment zone can be changed, unlike classical treatments where the dentist needs to switch between drills and saws of different sizes.
 It is essentially robotics on a miniature scale.